asideridis/AbstractPaymentSystem/README.md

 ## Overview

-This project demonstrates a .NET Core application for handling payment processing.
+This project demonstrates a .NET application for handling payment processing.
 It showcases the use of various design patterns and best practices in software architecture to achieve a flexible, maintainable, and scalable solution.

 ## Key Features